Summary

 - the Fall sale price list in column H, and

-- the Platinum price list in column I
+- the Platinum price list in column

-- Login to Sage 50 in single-user mode.
+- Log in to Sage 50 in single-user mode.

 - Go to File, Import/Export, Import Records.